Joshua-Kloepfer20/Project02/README.md

 - if clicked client will join the queue
 - will print in terminal joined queue
 - if there is another player in the queue you will be put into a game with them
-- Than make moves - did not have time to complete some
+- Than make moves - But some chess rules do not apply here
-  - king cannot move
-  - no castle
-  - no En Passant
-  - no upgrading pawns
-- When checkmate occurs both clients will go back to the queue screen and it will print in terminal the result of the ame
-- If one client dc the other will return to queue screen
+  - castling makes no sense and is completely random.
+Why is it in the game?
+  - Drawing.
+We go for either win or loss no draws
+  - En passant.
+While this makes more sense than castling it still makes very little sense.
+  - Resigning.
+Similar to drawing we do not accept cowards.
+- Other than that it is played like a normal game and once the game ends you will be brough back to the queue screen if you would like to queue up again